Reflections - Beyond Stress Management: What Your Body is Really Asking For

 The Weight We Carry

-Through Compassionate Inquiry, we learn that chronic stress isn’t simply about having too much on your plate - it’s the residue of what hasn’t yet been felt or expressed.
+Through Compassionate Inquiry, we learn that chronic stress isn’t simply about having too much on your plate – it’s often the residue of what hasn’t yet been processed by the body.

-When a moment of fear, grief, or anger couldn’t be safely processed, the body held it for us.
+When a moment of fear, grief, or anger couldn’t be supported or expressed, the body held it for us.

 That holding has consequences.